 RUAF facilitates reuse of solid and liquid wastes in (intra- and peri-) urban agriculture through applied research, development of safe reuse practices, staff training, design of municipal resource recovery strategies and documenting business models that combine productivity with reduced environmental impacts.

-The RUAF Foundation is a leading centre of expertise in the field of (intra- and peri-) Urban Agriculture and City Region Food Strategies.
+RUAF is a global partnership on sustainable Urban Agriculture and Food Systems.
 RUAF is a not-for-profit organisation in operation since 1999 that seeks to contribute to the development of sustainable cities through awareness raising, knowledge generation and dissemination, capacity development and technical advice, research, policy design and action planning for resilient and equitable urban food systems.
 For RUAF’s main areas of work see Focus Areas below.

 Our Focus Areas